 this box before it paints the C0 circle, so that the background color

 box occurs in the background rather than on top of the graph.

 Try commenting out the "

-Finally, line 26 changes the fill color for the box to a light shade of blue, and makes the border line thin with color gray.
+Finally, line 26 changes the fill color for the box to a light shade of blue and the border to be thin and gray.

 Lines 27 through 29 create a second box to provide background color